Skip to Content

 Breast milk is one of the best ways for your baby to receive important antibodies that can fight off infection and illness.
 If you’re able, make sure your baby is getting plenty of breast milk while they’re sick.

-If you’re also sick as the breastfeeding mother, keep breastfeeding your baby regardless.
-They’ll only stand to benefit from the antibodies and hydration.
-Make sure you’re getting yourself extra fluids to keep your milk production up!
+If you’re also sick as the breastfeeding mother, keep breastfeeding your baby.
+They’ll only benefit from the antibodies and hydration.

 Breastfeeding while sick isn’t just beneficial from a nutrition standpoint.
 The action of breastfeeding or drinking from a bottle can sometimes help to clear your baby’s nasal passages if they’re congested.